Tally

 Current inventory solutions overlook made-to-order businesses.

-Existing products track inventory for finished items.
-Think back to the eggs—they'll track how many omelettes and cakes you've made but won't tell you how many eggs you have at the end of the day.
+Existing tools track inventory for finished items, not materials.
 We chatted with 10+ businesses selling anything from apparel to handmade jewelry.
 Across the board, sellers were using spreadsheet tools to manage their materials inventory, manually.

-A few materials-based inventory management offerings exist, but only as Shopify apps.
-Those material inventories only reflect sales made through Shopify.
+The few materials-based inventory tools that exist are Shopify apps, meaning they only reflect sales made through Shopify.

-There still aren't any options on the market for made-to-order businesses with multiple storefronts, including Etsy, Squarespace, TikTok Shop, and more.
+There still aren't any options on the market for multi-channel businesses that use Etsy, Squarespace, TikTok Shop, or even make in-person sales.

-Preview: What if recipes could automate materials inventory?
+What if we used recipes to automate materials inventory?

-Our biggest goal was to validate Tally with users, building fast and shipping even faster.
-We drew from our user interviews to determine high priority needs.
+We drew from our user interviews to determine high priority needs for an MVP.

 Design & Iteration